Thirunavukkarasu/my-nest/README.md

 # Features

-- Add a new apartment
+- Add a new flats
-- Add a new tenant
+- Add a new residents
-- List all apartments
+- List all flats
-- List all tenants
+- List all residents
 - Manage Payments
 - Manage Maintenance Requests
 - Manage Complaints